Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Introduction

 \subsection{Variational Methods}

 In variational methods, the solution to the inverse problem is specified as the minimizer of a cost functional

-where the data-fidelity term $E: \C^{M} \times \C^{M} \rightarrow \R_{+}$ forces the solution to be consistent with the measurements, the regularization $R: \R^{K} \rightarrow \R_{+}$ imposes some prior constraints about the signal of interest on the solution, and $\tau \in \R_{+}$ is a tunable hyperparameter.
+where the data-fidelity term $E: \C^{M} \times \C^{M} \rightarrow \R_{+}$ forces the solution to be consistent with the measurements, the regularization $R: \R^{K} \rightarrow \R_{+}$ imposes some prior constraints on the solution, and $\tau \in \R_{+}$ is a tunable hyperparameter.
 Typical candidates for these terms are $E\big(\M y, \M H (\M s) \big) = \|\M y - \M H (\M s)\|_{2}^{2}$ and $R(\M s) = \|\M L \M s\|_{p}^{p}$ \cite{tikhonov1963,bertero1998, rudin1992nonlinear, lustig2007, figueiredo2007, lim2015comparative, kamilov2016optical} with $p \in [1, 2]$.
 Here, $\M L$ is a linear transformation such as the discrete version of the wavelet transform or the gradient operator, which takes part in the regularization.
 For instance, total-variation (TV) regularization \cite{rudin1992nonlinear} uses the $\ell_1$-norm along with the gradient operator, which promotes solutions with sparse derivatives.
 It is widely used for compressed sensing and extreme imaging applications where the data is scarce \cite{kamilov2016optical}.
-The resulting optimization problems are typically solved by iterative algorithms such as gradient descent, ISTA/FISTA \cite{figueiredo2003algorithm, daubechies2004iterative,beck2009fast} or ADMM \cite{boyd2011distributed}.
+The resulting optimization problems are typically solved by iterative algorithms such as gradient descent, the fast iterative shrinkage-thresholding algorithm (FISTA) \cite{figueiredo2003algorithm, daubechies2004iterative,beck2009fast}, or the alternating-direction method of multipliers (ADMM) \cite{boyd2011distributed}.